shametha/Flutter-RecipeApp-UI/README.md

 # Recipe-App -UI/UX

 A flutter application where users worldwide can share and view recipes from other users.
+This application has a great UI.
 <br><br>
 **Home Screen**
 <br><br>